Moddable-OpenSource/moddable/documentation/pins/audioout.md

 All invocations of the `enqueue` function include the first parameter, the target stream number, a value from 0 to one less than the number of streams configured using the constructor.

 #### Enqueuing audio samples
+Audio samples to play may be provided either as a MAUD audio resource or as raw audio samples.
+In both cases, the samples must be in the same format as the audio output (e.g. have the same sample rate, bits per sample, and number of channels).

+To `enqueue` audio samples with a Moddable Audio header (MAUD), call enqueue with a buffer of samples:

+	audio.enqueue(0, AuioOut.Samples, buffer);

-To `enqueue` audio samples call enqueue with a buffer of samples:
+To `enqueue` a buffer of audio samples with no header call enqueue with a buffer of samples:

-	audio.enqueue(0, buffer);
+	audio.enqueue(0, AudioOut.RawSamples, buffer);

 To play the buffer several times, specify the optional `repeat` count.
 The repeat count is either a positive integer or `Infinity`.